 Parents: Newfoundland x Doberman mix

-Doberland Pinschers are the hybrid of the Newfoundland and Doberman.
-As intense and bold as the Doberman may be, the Newfie side balances it out with a calm demeanor that’s so rare to find in such large dog breeds.
+The Doberland Pinschers are the hybrid of the Newfoundland and Doberman.
+As intense and bold as the Doberman may be, the Newfie side balances it out with a calm demeanor that’s so rare to find in such a large dog breed.

 Newfoundlands are sweet-tempered, gentle and docile dogs.
 On the other hand, Dobermans are active, valiant and energetic.
 Together, the Doberland offers a lively side when playing and working, but a calmer temperament in the home.

 Doberlands will be large dogs, as both parents are massive.
 Though Newfoundlands are nanny dogs, the more-active Doberland may be a hazard to small kids.
-Their upbeat personalities can make them unintentionally knock over a child, for instance.
+For example, their upbeat personalities can make them inadvertently push a child down.

 25. Auberman Pinscher